daph-td/coursera-software-design-and-architecture/readme.md

+# Course 1: Object-oriented analysis and design
-# Week 1
+## Week 1
-## 1. Intro to the course
+### 1. Intro to software design and architecture
-### Signs a software project needs better design and architecture:
+#### Signs a software project needs better design and architecture:
 - did it have a good design?
 - could the design be done better?
 - was there even a design at all?